 docker ps.
 Try:

-docker-compose command is used mainly to control and interact with your local project.
-You will mostly use it
+docker-compose command is used mainly to control and interact with your local application.
+You will mostly use

-to start the local project and open a shell in the local web container.
+it to start the local application and open a shell in the local web container.
 You have already used

 Just for example, try: